All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Check your GLP-1 eligibility

-Use our free BMI Calculator to see if you may qualify for physician-supervised GLP-1 therapy.
+Use our free BMI Calculator to see if you may qualify for provider-reviewed GLP-1 therapy.

 Try the BMI Calculator →

-See your provider if: - Joint pain is severe and limiting your daily activities - A single joint is hot, red, and swollen (could indicate infection or gout) - Pain is getting progressively worse despite management strategies - You hear or feel clicking, locking, or catching in a joint - Pain is accompanied by numbness or tingling - Symptoms do not improve after 4-6 weeks of active management
+See your provider if: - Joint pain is severe and limiting your daily activities - A single joint is hot, red, and swollen (could indicate infection or gout) - Pain is getting progressively worse despite management strategies - You hear or feel clicking, locking, or catching in a joint - Pain is accompanied by numbness or tingling - Symptoms don't improve after 4-6 weeks of active management

 Your provider may recommend imaging (X-ray or MRI), blood tests to check inflammatory markers, or a referral to a rheumatologist or orthopedist.

-It is also if you had joint pain before starting GLP-1 treatment, it should gradually improve as you lose weight.
+It's also if you had joint pain before starting GLP-1 treatment, it should gradually improve as you lose weight.
 If pre-existing joint pain is getting worse despite weight loss, there may be an underlying condition that needs attention.
 For a complete overview of all GLP-1 side effects, see our .

 Frequently Asked Questions